 Since its inception in 1984, our Senior Support Services program has provided aid to ageing Asian Indian seniors, ages 55 and older.
 For over 30 years, it has and ensured that seniors are involved, active, and connected within the community.
-Today, IACS promotes seniors' health and wellbeing by providing weekly social and physical activities including an inter-generational community lunch held at several local pop up community centers in Bellevue, Redmond, Issaquah, Sammamish and Kent.
+Today, IACS promotes seniors' health and wellbeing by providing weekly social and physical activities including an inter-generational community lunch held at several local pop up community centers in Bellevue, Redmond, Issaquah, Sammamish, Kent, Bothel and Snoqualmie.
 We also provide seniors with mental health support, meditative art, field trips, celebrations, informational talks and more.
 IACS staff and navigators connect with our seniors and their families on a regular basis to provide information, connect with resources and address concerns.

 INFORMATION, ASSISTANCE, AND REFERRAL SERVICES